CpG site: Genome size and CpG ratio are negatively correlated

-Previous studies have confirmed the variety of genomes sizes amount species, where invertebrates and vertebrates have small and big genomes compared to humans.
-The genome size is strongly connected to the number of transposable elements.
-However, there is a correlation between the number of TEs methylation versus the CpG amount.
-This negative correlation consequently causes depletion of CpG due to intergenic DNA methylation which is mostly attributed to the methylation of TEs.
-Overall, this contributes to a noticeable amount of CpG loss in different genomes species.
+There is generally an inverse correlation between genome size and number of CpG islands, as larger genomes typically have a greater number of transposable elements.
+Selective pressure against TE's is substantially reduced if expression is suppressed via methylation, further TE's can act as "methylation centres" facilitating methylation of flanking DNA.
+Since methylation reduces selective pressure on nucleotide sequence long term methylation of CpG sites increases accumulation of spontaneous cytosine to thymine transitions, thereby resulting in a loss of Cp sites.

 Alu elements as promoters of CpG loss

 Alu elements are known as the most abundant type of transposable elements.
-Some studies have used Alu elements as a way to study the idea of which factor is responsible for genome expansion.
+Some studies have used Alu elements as a way to study the factors responsible for genome expansion.
 Alu elements are CpG-rich in a longer amount of sequence, unlike LINEs and ERVs.
 Alus can work as a methylation center, and the insertion into a host DNA can produce DNA methylation and provoke a spreading into the Flanking DNA area.
-This spreading is why there are a considerable amount CpG loss and a considerable increase in genome expansion.
-However, this is a result that is analyzed over time because older Alus elements show more CpG loss in sites of neighboring DNA compared to younger ones.
+This spreading is why there is considerable CpG loss and genome expansion.
+However, this is a result that is analyzed over time because older Alu elements show more CpG loss in sites of neighboring DNA compared to younger ones.